Star Wars: Knights of the Old Republic: Remake

-In September 2021, Knights of the Old Republic — Remake, a graphically-updated remake of the original game, was announced as in development by Aspyr in collaboration with Sony Interactive Entertainment, for Microsoft Windows and PlayStation 5.
+In September 2021, Knights of the Old Republic — Remake, a graphically updated remake of the original game, was announced as in development by Aspyr in collaboration with Sony Interactive Entertainment, for PlayStation 5.
 It will be a timed console exclusive for PlayStation 5 before releasing on other platforms.
 On the remake's development, lead producer Ryan Treadwell wrote: "We’re rebuilding it from the ground up with the latest tech to match the groundbreaking standard of innovation established by the original, all while staying true to its revered story".
 Several individuals who worked on the original game are returning for the remake, such as former BioWare developers and Jennifer Hale (reprising her role of Bastila).
-However, certain original cast members have since been deceased or will not be returning, such as Tom Kane who has retired due to medical reasons.
-Kotaku reported that "news of the project began leaking out earlier this year on social media and was later confirmed by former Kotaku news editor Jason Schreier [...].
-There has been speculation that the remake will actually include parts of both KOTOR 1 and 2, and also establish some of the lore from those games in the official Star Wars canon, something Disney seems keen on as it spins Star Wars off into new books, TV shows, movies, and games".
+However, certain original cast members have since been deceased or will not be returning, such as Tom Kane who has retired for medical reasons.
 Little information was otherwise revealed about the project.

 In July 2022, Bloomberg reported that the remake has been "delayed indefinitely" after Aspyr "abruptly fired the game's art director and design director".
 Bloomberg stated that this occurred after the vertical slice demo was shown to production partners Sony and Lucasfilm – Aspyr's studio heads put the project on hold as the demo gameplay "wasn't where they wanted it to be [...], according to two people who were in the meeting".
 The remake may not be released until 2025, per Bloomberg's sources, instead of its intended 2022 release.
-In August 2022, it was announced that Aspyr has been fired from the project and is replaced by Saber Interactive, which along with Aspyr is owned by Embracer Group.
+In August 2022, Aspyr was reportedly removed from the project and replaced by Saber Interactive, which along with Aspyr is owned by Embracer Group.
+In September 2023, Kotaku reported that 2021 teaser trailer for the remake has been "hidden" on the "official YouTube channel" and the majority of social media posts "from the original 2021 PlayStation Showcase had also been deleted" which sparked speculation on the status of the remake.
+In response, Sony stated that the delisting occurred because the music license expired.
+By February 2024, Embracer Group planned to sell off Saber in a US$500 million deal.
+Saber is anticipated to continue developing Knights of the Old Republic - Remake as a privately owned firm.